tsvwg/wg-materials/ietf117/minutes-1.md

 * Gorry (individual) : How does this relate to IPv6 requirements?
 There are additional requirnemtns from IPv6 relating to UDP checksums and these ought to apply.
 We should be clear about the usage of the transport checksum with IPv6.
 * Michael : The draft says two conditions must be fulfilled which includes alternate methods and no middle boxes which ensure non zero checksum.
 Thus, this is not applicable to IPv6.
 I can add a sentence.

-* Chairs: How many people read this document (rev-01) or (rev-02) ?
+* Chairs : How many people read this document (rev-01) or (rev-02) ?
            Have read : 7, Have not Read : 24

-* Chairs: Some people have read, and we have a set of reviewers.
+* Chairs : Some people have read, and we have a set of reviewers.

-* Chairs: Please now hum if you think the next revision is ready for a Working Group Last Call.
+* Chairs : Please now hum if you think the next revision is ready for a Working Group Last Call.
            Support and ready: Some, Would not support WGLC (or major items to address): few/none.

 Please read the document and comment on list.
 The chairs think this is in a good position for a new revision, and we plan to start a WGLC before the next IETF meeting.